Suffolk County, New York

 Suffolk County (/ˈsʌfək/ SUF-ək) is the easternmost county in the U.S. state of New York, constituting the eastern two-thirds of Long Island.
-It is bordered to its west by Nassau County, to its east by Gardiners Bay and the open Atlantic Ocean, to its north by Long Island Sound, and to its south by the Atlantic Ocean.
+Suffolk is bordered to its west by Nassau County, to its east by Gardiners Bay and the open Atlantic Ocean, to its north by Long Island Sound, and to its south by the Atlantic Ocean.

-As of the 2020 United States census, the county's population was 1,525,920, its highest decennial count ever, making Suffolk the fourth-most populous county in the State of New York, and the most populous outside of the boroughs of New York City.
+As of the 2020 United States census, Suffolk County's population was 1,525,920, its highest decennial count ever, making Suffolk the fourth-most populous county in the State of New York and the most populous outside of the boroughs of New York City.
 Its county seat is Riverhead, though most county offices are in Hauppauge.
 The county was named after the county of Suffolk in England, the origin of its earliest European settlers.

 Suffolk County incorporates the easternmost extreme of both the New York City metropolitan area and New York State.
 The geographically largest of Long Island's four counties and the second-largest of New York's 62 counties, Suffolk County is 86 mi in length and 26 mi in width at its widest (including water).
 Most of the island is near sea level, with over 1000 mi of coastline.

 Like other parts of Long Island, the county's high population density and proximity to New York City has resulted in a diverse economy, including industry, science, agriculture, fishery, and tourism.
-Major scientific research facilities in Suffolk County include Brookhaven National Laboratory in Upton and Plum Island Animal Disease Center on Plum Island.
+Housing affordability has become a significant concern in Suffolk County, as the median home price has climbed above US$760,000.
+Prominent scientific research facilities in Suffolk County include Brookhaven National Laboratory in Upton and Plum Island Animal Disease Center on Plum Island.
 The county is home to Stony Brook University in Stony Brook and Farmingdale State College in East Farmingdale.

 History

-Suffolk County was part of the Connecticut Colony before becoming an original county of the Province of New York, one of twelve created in 1683.
+Suffolk County was part of the Connecticut Colony before becoming an original county of the province of New York, one of twelve created in 1683.
 From 1664 until 1683, it had been the East Riding of Yorkshire.
 Its boundaries were essentially the same as at present, with only minor changes in the boundary with its western neighbor, which was originally Queens County but has been Nassau County since the separation of Nassau from Queens in 1899.

 During the American Revolutionary War, Great Britain occupied Suffolk County after the retreat of George Washington's forces in the Battle of Long Island, and the county remained under occupation until the British evacuation of New York on November 25, 1783.

 According to the Suffolk County website, the county is the leading agricultural county in the state of New York, saying that: "The weather is temperate, clean water is abundant, and the soil is so good that Suffolk is the leading agricultural county in New York State.
 That Suffolk is still number one in farming, even with the development that has taken place, is a tribute to thoughtful planning, along with the excellent soil, favorable weather conditions, and the work of the dedicated farmers in this region."